WolframResearch/wolfram-notebook-embedder/README.md

 We use [semantic versioning](https://semver.org/) for this library and its API.

 Each version of this library is compatible with a certain range of versions of the Wolfram Cloud.
-Currently, the requirement is Wolfram Cloud 1.50 (which has not been released yet) or higher.
+Currently, the requirement is Wolfram Cloud 1.50 or higher.
 We try hard not to make any backward-incompatible changes on the Wolfram Cloud side, which would require an update of this library to keep embeddings working.

 ## License